Eye For Film >> Movies >> Unsane (2018) Film Review

 Reviewed by: Amber Wilkinson

-The press notes for Steven Soderbergh's Unsane come with a pleasant note at the top, politely requesting that journalists don't reveal the "characters' secrets" in subsequent reviews.
-It's a noble intention - and one I fully endorse, but it's a shame that writers Jonathan Bernstein, James Greer and even Soderbergh himself appear not to have received the memo.
+The press notes for Steven Soderbergh's Unsane come with a pleasant advisory at the top, politely requesting that journalists don't reveal the "characters' secrets" in subsequent reviews.
+It's a noble intention - and one I fully endorse - but it's a shame that writers Jonathan Bernstein, James Greer and even Soderbergh himself appear not to have received the memo.

 As it is, the filmmaking team seems determined to telegraph almost every ounce of surprise in the film, nudging the audience to know exactly what anyone's state of mind is at any given point and who we should be rooting for.
 That the biggest surprise of the film is not a plot point at all but the appearance of someone famous in a cameo role, speaks volumes.
 And, no I won't spoil it for you.